xinyee20/tp/docs/UserGuide.md

 2. You can now see that his attendance has been updated on the *Student Information Panel*.

-![Figure X. Outcome of a successful mark a student absent command](images/ui/markabsent_student.png)
+![Figure X. Outcome of a successful mark a student absent command](images/ui/markabsent_student.png) _Figure X. Outcome of a successful mark a student absent command_

 #### 4.2.3.
 Mark attendance for all students: `markpresent all`
 You can use this command to mark attendance for all students in a tutorial lesson.